 What is Armoloy?

-Armoloy® Thin Dense Chromium is a low-temperature (~60°C), surface coating process based on chrome-plating technology, but displays higher hardness along with better lubricity and corrosion than other chromium coatings on the market.
+Armoloy® falls under the banner of Thin Dense Chromium and is a low-temperature (~60°C), surface coating process based on chrome-plating technology, but displays higher hardness along with better lubricity and corrosion than other chromium coatings on the market.
 Through a proprietary chemical solution, Armoloy is produced as a hard, thin, dense chrome coating, where its micro-nodular surface texture boasts benefits that other coatings can't produce, enhancing use, and reducing wear.
+A further MLP process can be applied to reduce friction and improve the corrosion resistance.

 Properties of Armoloy